MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/plan-responsive-tabs-for-teams-mobile.md

 ![Coauthoring and whiteboarding apps consumption](../../assets/images/app-fundamentals/coauthoring-and-whiteboarding-apps-consumption.png)

 **Quick Actions**

-In the second stage, you can introduce the following actions in this stage:
+In the second stage, you can introduce the following actions:

-* Adding text, shapes, and quick notes
-* Moving around content
+* Create new board for collaboration or new documents for signing
-* Adding layers and filters
+* Share boards internally and also with guests
-* Delete, undo, and redo operations
+* Configure admin permissions

 > [!TIP]
 > You expose actions, which can be shown easily on the small screens.